Blog

 The Consumer/Client Choice Model:

 Donor Concierge prefers a focus on ‘client choice’ during the selection process.
 Surrogacy is an expensive and intense process.
-The relationship you have with your surrogate is intimate and complex, as well as a major financial commitment.
+The youtu.be/tQjaRQ7HlWY:relationship you have with your surrogate is intimate and complex.
+And surrogacy costs are a major financial commitment.
 Once your surrogate is pregnant, you will be interacting with her and entrusting her with the most precious aspect of your life for the next 9 months.
-We feel it’s important to work with the right person, and have a choice as to whom you work with to create a mutually beneficial relationship.
+We feel it’s important to work with the right person, and we want our clients, and the surrogates we present, to engage in a mutual match where everyone involved is transparent about their wishes and desires for the journey.

-At Donor Concierge, we cast our net wide, contacting all the agencies that we have vetted and approved, reviewing the profiles of their surrogates who are available.
-When working with our clients on a surrogacy search, we review the profiles prior to sharing with you and make sure that there is a potential for match.
+At Donor Concierge, we cast our net wide, working with the best surrogacy agencies that we have vetted and approved, and reviewing the profiles of their surrogates who are available.
+When working with our clients on a surrogacy search, we review the profiles prior to sharing with you, review their medical records and make sure that there is a potential for match.
 We make sure the candidates are likely to be approved by your doctor, meet ASRM Guidelines, are healthy and come as close as possible to your desired criteria.
 We ONLY work with agencies that will allow us to review surrogate profiles prior to sharing them with our clients.

 With this approach, you’ll see a wider array of both candidates and agencies, and have the opportunity to make an informed choice about both.
-You’ll see all the potential candidates who are currently available, who are prescreened and meet your RE’s approval, and ultimately, save you time and money.
+You’ll see all the potential candidates who are currently available, who are prescreened and meet your RE’s approval.
+Ultimately, a Donor Concierge surrogate search saves you time and money on the cost of surrogacy.

-There are many benefits to this model - having choice, working within your own timetable for cycle, being able to compare and contrast surrogacy fees, agency fees, and even location the surrogate resides.
-You and your surrogate might be introduced via phone or Skype so that both of you can make sure there is a base level chemistry and mutual trust.
+There are many benefits to this model - having choice, working within your own timetable for cycle, being able to compare and contrast surrogate compensation, agency fees, and even location the surrogate resides.
+You and your surrogate will have a video call so that both of you can make sure there is a base level chemistry and mutual trust.
 At that point, you then retain the candidate according to the agency’s specific policies and fees.

 In this consumer driven model, you will only sign onto the agency, and pay the agency fee, when you know they have a candidate that YOU are interested in working with.
-You may even preview several candidate profiles at a time, choosing the candidate that seems the best fit.
+Because of the medical pre-review, you can be confident that the surrogate candidate we've presented will meet your clinic's guidelines too.

 Gail Sexton Anderson is the founder of Donor Concierge.
 She has been helping intended parents build their families through third-party fertility for nearly 20 years.